-- Applicants are strongly encouraged to submit realistic budget projections in their application.
-Before applying, price airlines tickets and Google Map distance between home and the event to estimate mileage.
-Call the hotel to obtain the price per night with taxes.
+- Applicants are strongly encouraged to submit accurate budget projections in their application.
+Before applying, please price airlines tickets and Google Map distances between home and the event to estimate mileage.
+When booking hotels, please call the hotel to obtain the price per night with taxes.
 Providing realistic expenses will save time and paperwork during the close-out process and expedite payment.

 - All reservations must be made in the name of the applicant.

 - For applicants who are sharing travel and rooming expenses, grant funds will be awarded to the applicant named on the receipt.
-It is the responsibility of the applicant, NOT the Arts Commission, to sort out shared expenses.
+It is the responsibility of the applicant to sort out shared expenses.

 - Applicants who are attending the same opportunity and sharing transportation and/or rooming costs with another applicant may not “double-dip” and ask for reimbursement of expenses that were not incurred.
 For example, two applicants sharing a room may not both claim the total cost of the room.
 This action will disqualify the applications of all individuals involved and nullify all grant contracts.

 Examples of activities NOT supported by Teacher Incentive Grants:

 - Strictly commercial activities (i.e. projects that are primarily revenue-producing and benefit the applicant financially).
 Applicants maynot request funds for opportunities in which they are being compensated in any way for presenting, including waived registration fees.